vpulab/Semantic-Aware-Scene-Recognition/README.md

 ## Citation
-If you find this work useful, please consider citing:
+If you find this code and work useful, please consider citing:
 ```
 @article{lopez2019semantic,
   title={Semantic-Aware Scene Recognition},